If you’ve ever wondered whether you were on the right career path, you’re not alone.

 “Discovered his entrepreneurial spirit in a ‘small business class’ while he was studying for an MBA at Stanford Graduate School of Business.”

 It was during his studies here that he formed Blue Ribbon Sports which was later renamed to Nike Inc. As of January 2018, Knight was ranked by Forbes as the 31st richest person in the world.

 Prior to obtaining his MBA, Knight received a degree in journalism from the University of Oregon.

 Whilst having not yet reached this level of fame, our own examples at Torrens University where students have gone on to find success after further study include; a plumber who trained in project management and is now a university lecturer, a former accountant who studied a Bachelor of Media Design and is now a graphic designer and an IT professional who completed a Master of Business Administration (MBA) and now manages a small business.

-If you’ve ever thought about a career change or furthering your studies, talk to one of our course and career advisors to find out here.
+If you’ve ever thought about a career change or furthering your studies, talk to one of our Future Student Advisors to find out here.